 I hope you enjoy reading this report and welcome your feedback.
 We have tried to make it beautiful to look at as well as interesting to read.
 Let's work together to keep this wonderful blue planet of ours safe for the future.

-Daniel Skjeldam
+Daniel Skjeldam CEO, Hurtigruten Group

-Paniel Skjeldam
+paniel Skjeldam